wolfSSL/wolfProvider/IDE/Android/README.md

 		evppkey_kdf_tls1_prf.txt ...
 PASS
 ```

 An alternate way of running `build.sh` is within a Docker environment.
 This can avoid unwanted local changes to your system by wrapping the environment in a container.
-Simply launch Docker with `docker run --rm -it -v $(pwd):/ws -w /ws ubuntu:22.04 build.sh`.
+Simply launch Docker with `docker run --rm -it -v $(pwd)/../../:/ws -w /ws/IDE/Android ubuntu:22.04 ./build.sh`.
 This should start the script and build everything in the local folder.
 Then you can take the `run.sh` script and run it from your host environment.